aswild/the_silver_searcher/doc/ag.1.md

 ag was originally created by Geoff Greer.
 More information (and the latest release) can be found at http://geoff.greer.fm/ag

+This man page is part of Allen Wild's fork of ag, which uses version 2 of the PCRE library and other additional features: https://github.com/aswild/the_silver_searcher

 ## SEE ALSO